by Luke Edwards

-This beautiful part of the world that I am lucky enough to call home has some of the most stunning coastlines that I have ever encountered.
+This beautiful part of the world that we are lucky enough to call home has some of the most stunning coastlines that I have ever encountered.
 With an abundance of Blue Flag Beaches, water sports enthusiasts, swimmers, walkers and rock-poolers love spending weekends and holidays here.

 However, as stunning as the coastline is, the seas away from the sheltered beaches are as treacherous as you will find.
 For years, lighthouses have stood on the edge of our shorelines, guiding ships to safety.
 For the old sailing ships, it was paramount that these stages of their journeys home, or to port, were as safe and protected as possible.

 Other lighthouses have been converted into cosy cottages in locations that take some beating.
 All these amazing lighthouses in North Wales are great places to visit whether via boat, or foot, weather permitting!

 What better place to start than Point Lynas Lighthouse on the northern coast of Anglesey.
 The current lighthouse was built in 1835 and is still operational.
 The owners live in the head keeper’s cottage, and you can stay in the East and West Keepers Cottages with Menai Holiday Cottages.

 The views are stunning and on clear days it is possible to see Ireland, the Isle of Man, Dumfries and Galloway, the Lake District and the Clwydian Range.
 Porpoises live almost permanently off the end of the headland and can easily be seen on calmer days.
 If you are very lucky you could catch sight of a Pilot whale, Minke whale or even an Orca!